agileware/civicrm-installation-guide/docs/drupal8/index.md

     This is possible with the popular [cweagans/composer-patches](https://github.com/cweagans/composer-patches) plugin.
 However, you must [opt-in to enable it](https://github.com/cweagans/composer-patches#allowing-patches-to-be-applied-from-dependencies).

+??? info "More detail: Compilation tasks"

+    When you first install or upgrade to CiviCRM version 5.31 or later you will be asked about running composer compile tasks.
+We strongly recommend that you select all as the answer to this question to ensure CiviCRM is able to compile assets using composer correctly.
+You can also run the following command `composer config extra.compile-mode all` to set the necessary composer configuration variable to `all` before performing the upgrade or install.

 ??? info "More detail: Required packages"